|

 4. Emerging Missions Fund: To facilitate the growth and establishment of new faith communities, this grant is available for church and ministry planting initiatives.
 New church and ministry plants are encouraged to apply by contacting the district office and/or the CRDT.

-All ordained ministers, licensed ministers, and congregations need to keep the District Office informed of changes in contact information.
+INFORMATION REPORTINGAll ordained ministers, licensed ministers, and congregations need to keep the District Office informed of changes in contact information.
 Changes include: phone number, cell phone number, email address, mailing address, and congregational email or website.
 Please email Andrea Garnett, andreag.iwdcob@gmail.com, or call (309)649-6008 with your updates.
 Your effort will save valuable staff time trying to track down these changes.
 Other information to share: changes in key leadership positions at the church or the death or serious illnesses of minister, retired ministers, or spouses.
 Help us serve better!

+CEU CREDITS FOR ORDAINED MINISTERSDo not wait to begin to log your Continuing Education Units.
+The 2025 Five-year Ordination Review process for ALL ordained ministers will launch in 2024.
+Ordained ministers are required to produce verification of 5 CEU credits for this five-year period.
+It is your responsibility to secure certificates, letters or verifying documentation regarding CEU credit.
+Retired clergy are exempt from this requirement with the exception of those retired clergy actively involved in Interim Ministry.
 CEU Notation: The district does not grant CEU credit for personal study and/or self-designed experiences you have had and/or books you have read.
 It is the minister's responsibility to secure a CEU certificate, Letter of Verification, and/or authentication document for completed training, seminars or workshops, or learning experiences offered by the presenting organization.
 This verification should always state the number of hours of the training - 10 hours of training equals 1.0 CEU credits.
 Please take personal initiative to become a life-long learner and increasingly effective minister of the Gospel.

-The Gifts Discernment and Call Committee seeks your help.
+GIFTS DISCERNMENTThe Gifts Discernment and Call Committee seeks your help.
 We are commissioned to call active, informed, and committed members of congregations or fellowships from within our District to positions of service.
 These persons, both pastors and lay members, are to be called from all parts of the District and to represent the diversity among us.
 Our committee's knowledge of members eligible and capable to serve is limited.
 Therefore, we make this appeal for assistance.

-• Each congregation in the district has a Liaison Leadership Team member who may be contacted with any questions or concerns about the ministries of our district.
+- Each congregation in the district has a Liaison Leadership Team member who may be contacted with any questions or concerns about the ministries of our district.

-• Add news, announcements, or your congregation's web site URL to the district site.
+- Add news, announcements, or your congregation's web site URL to the district site.
 Email your information to the